Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 A newborn only needs a complete bath two or three times a week; any more than that can dry out sensitive new skin.
 He does, however, need a daily cleansing of the diaper area with a mild baby soap and plenty of clean water (not wipes).

 Until the umbilical cord stump falls off (sometime during the first two weeks), sponge baths are fine.
-And speaking of the bellybutton-to-be, it should be cleaned with rubbing alcohol at every diaper change until it’s completely healed.
+And speaking of the bellybutton-to-be, it should be kept clean until it’s completely healed.

 Baby-soft skin may take a while.

 Some parents may be concerned about the tiny white spots, called milia, that often appear on a newborn baby’s face.
 More than half of all babies are born with them on the nose or cheeks, but this harmless condition usually disappears in the first weeks of life.

 Other common skin conditions include cradle cap, a crusty scalp condition that usually can be alleviated by using a mild baby shampoo or, if necessary, a medicated lotion; peeling, dry skin on the hands and feet (try fragrance-free baby lotion); and, of course, diaper rash.

 Besides the usual ointments, one way to discourage irritation on little bottoms is to forgo packaged wipes, which contain chemicals that can worsen a rash.
 The best way to clean a tender tushie?
 Plain old water on cotton balls or a washcloth that’s been double-rinsed to remove detergent.